Lexi8878/valorant-matchhistory/README.md

 - As a user, I want to be able to create a new match and add it to a list of previous matches (add it to the match history)
-- As a user, I want to be able to calculate my win rate
+- As a user, I want to be able to calculate my win rate based off of all the matches I've added
-- As a user, I want to be able to view the details of all my matches I've added into the match history
+- As a user, I want to be able to view all my matches I've added into the match history
-- As a user, I want to be able to see how many games I've won on each agent through a bar graph
+- As a user, I want to be able to see and compare how many games I've played on each agent through a bar graph
 - As a user, I want to have the option to save my current match history to file
 - As a user, I want to have the option to load my current match history from file

 ## Instructions for Grader:
-- You can generate the first required action related to adding Xs to a Y by using the add match tab and typing the match details into the text fields, then pressing the button labeled "add"
+- You can generate the first required action related to adding Xs to a Y by going into the add tab and typing the match details into the text fields, then pressing the button labeled "add"
 - You can generate the second required action related to adding Xs to a Y by going into the winrate/agent tab, then pressing the button labeled "calculate win rate"
-- You can locate my visual component by going into the winrate/agent tab, then pressing the button labeled "See agent wins"
+- You can locate my visual component by going into the winrate/agent tab, then pressing the button labeled "See number of games on agents"
 - You can save the state of my application by going into the save/load tab, then pressing the button labeled "save match history"
 - You can reload the state of my application by going into the save/load tab, then pressing the button labeled "load match history"
+- You can view all the Xs added into the Y by going into the view tab, then pressing the button labeled "Match History Status"